 Tellwell takes a very clear and unique position in the marketplace:

-- Australia traction: From Brisbane to Sidney, Melbourne and Perth, with over 200 Australian Tellwell authors we’re quickly developing a reputation
+- Australia traction: From Brisbane to Sydney, Melbourne and Perth, with over 200 Australian Tellwell authors we’re quickly developing a reputation

 - Smart distribution: With 85-100% net royalties, we offer the closest thing to working directly with distributors without the technical hassles of doing so